miguelcanosantana/SongMaker/README.md

 Little Java Program that will allow You make nonsense songs.

 ### Compile
-First of all you need to compile with the code:
+First of all you need to go to the "Program" folder and compile with the code:
 ```
 javac SongMaker.java
 ```